Click on the question below to find the answer:

 from a scanner or camera and display them on a monitor or print

 them.
 By conforming to this specification profiles may be exchanged

 You should download the ICC profile listed for the publication for which you are preparing artwork (see Sizes and Specifications), and embed it in the application you are using , e.g. Adobe Photoshop.

 There are too many potential problems, including these.
 We don't have a team of people to check files and fix them, so this is designed to protect us and you.

-The main reasons are that the column widths are different, and they have two entirely separate and unconnected workflows.
+The main reasons are that the column widths and deadlines are different.

 The short answer is no. After we have processed all our advertising copy, breaking news often forces our editorial teams to change the page plans.
 This sometimes affects the position of ad bookings.

 If you are a direct advertiser who does not have the facilities to produce your own artwork, please let us know when you book your space.
-If our free service with its modest range of fonts is adequate for your requirements, send us your text and graphic in good time and we will send you a proof.
-See here for details.
+If our free service with its modest selection of fonts is adequate for your requirements, send us your text and graphic in good time and we will send you a proof.
 On the other hand, if you need a full-blown design service and extra proofs, you will need to use a commercial designer.